Scott Capurro

 Scott Allen Capurro (born December 10, 1962) is an American comedian, writer and actor based in San Francisco.
 His comedy material is deliberately provocative, referring often to gay life and culture, politics, race and racism, and popular culture.

 Career

-In 1994 he was awarded the Perrier Award for best newcomer at the Edinburgh Festival.
+In 1994, Capurro was awarded the Perrier Award for best newcomer at the Edinburgh Festival.

-In 1999 he played the voice of Beed Annodue along with actor, comedian, and friend Greg Proops in Star Wars: Episode I – The Phantom Menace.
+In 1999, Capurro played the voice of Beed Annodue along with actor, comedian, and friend Greg Proops in Star Wars: Episode I – The Phantom Menace.

 In 2001, Capurro appeared on Australian show Rove Live and shocked the host, Rove McManus, with an explicit routine.
-Rove apologized immediately after the performance.
+McManus apologized immediately after the performance.